 Sidebar: Streams of Music

 Did you purchase a single album (digital or physical) last year?
 Did you download four songs?
 If you did, you bought more than the average American.
-All told, album sales fell 11 percent to 250 million albums and digital song downloads decreased 12 percent to 1.26 billion in 2014.
+All told, album sales fell 11 percent to 250 million and digital songs decreased 12 percent to 1.26 billion in 2014.
 If it sounds like a slow fade for the music business, it can also be heard as a change of tune.
-Music isn’t dying; it’s streaming.
+Music isn’t dying, it’s streaming.

 The music consumer is turning to streaming and web radio services like Spotify and Pandora, where they can access unlimited music for a monthly fee of about $10 (or free with ads).
-Last year, 164 billion songs were streamed — that’s up 54 percent from 2013, amounting to nearly a half billion songs per day or more than 500 songs per person, according to Nielsen SoundScan.
+Last year, 164 billion songs were streamed — that’s up 54 percent over 2013, amounting to half a billion per day or more than 500 songs per person, according to Nielsen SoundScan.
 And the trend is only growing.

 Not surprisingly, music labels and many artists, high-profile and otherwise, are not happy with the new terms of engagement.
 How can they survive with all this music available for less than the price of a single album per month — or, worse, for free?